sous-chefs/fileutils/README.md

 |         | force | Boolean.
 Use the for option with FileUtils.
 |         | quiet | Boolean.
 Supress output for deleting each file.
 Default is false.

-Mode bit symbolic settings.
+Mode bit settings.
 ==========================

+You may specify the mode as a numeric value.

+* 0o600, 0600, '0600' and 420 will all create the same numeric setting.
+Note that '600' is treated as decimal 600 and is not the same as '0600' which is treated as octal 600.

-You can use symbolic settings.
-Pick who and add or subtract access permissions.
+You may use symbolic settings.
+Pick from the who list and add or subtract access permissions.
 The code tries to mimic the chmod command.

 Who
 ---